raspberrypilearning/octapi-brute-force-enigma/en/step_7.md

 --- /hints ---

 + Save and run your program.
 It will take quite a long time to run, but you should be able to see the results for each rotor choice as it executes.

++ Once the rotor choice and start position have been found, use the decrypt program you wrote earlier to decrypt the hidden message, using the rotor choice and start positions found with the brute force attack.

+--- collapse ---
+---
+title: Answer
+---
+The secret message reads `"THISXISXWORKING OCTAPIXISXAWESOME"`

+--- /collapse ---

 We did not code the rotor slip ring settings.
 This setting allows the letters on each of the rotors to be shifted round (A to B, A to C, A to D, etc...).
 To deal with the rotor ring setting, we would need to modify and run the `find_rotor_start()` function repeatedly for every rotor slip ring setting.